elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_transform.md

 - `pivot` (String) The pivot method transforms the data by aggregating and grouping it.
 JSON definition expected.
 Either 'pivot' or 'latest' must be present.
 - `retention_policy` (Block List, Max: 1) Defines a retention policy for the transform. (see [below for nested schema](#nestedblock--retention_policy))
 - `sync` (Block List, Max: 1) Defines the properties transforms require to run continuously. (see [below for nested schema](#nestedblock--sync))
-- `timeout` (String) Period to wait for a response from Elastisearch when performing any management operation.
+- `timeout` (String) Period to wait for a response from Elasticsearch when performing any management operation.
 If no response is received before the timeout expires, the operation fails and returns an error.
 Defaults to `30s`.
 - `unattended` (Boolean) In unattended mode, the transform retries indefinitely in case of an error which means the transform never fails.

 ### Read-Only